-HR 992 – Swaps Regulator Improvement Act: YES
+HR 992 – Swaps Regulatory Improvement Act: YES (Passed)

 This legislation repeals most of Section 716 of the Dodd Frank Act, allowing covered depository institutions to trade swaps.
 This bill helps streamline the derivatives market that is so important to risk mitigation in other industries.